 - File the form in person at the clerk’s office (photo ID required), or have your attorney file the form.
 DeBN forms cannot be filed by mail at this time.

-- The BNC will send a second email that displays your personal DeBN account number and indicates your DeBN account has been activated.
+- The BNC will send an email that displays your personal DeBN account number and indicates your DeBN account has been activated.

 How do I update my DeBN account?